ryanwang520/api-docs/source/includes/_uploads.md

 # Uploads

+<aside class="notice">

+  If you already have a public link to your file, jump to <a href="/#create-a-transcription">create a transcription</a>.
+  If you don't, continue reading to learn how to upload to our servers.
+</aside>

 When creating a transcription, a media file URL (accessible to our servers) must be provided.
 This can be a publicly accessible URL hosted by yourselves or a third-party.
+We also support public links from services like YouTube and Vimeo.
 Alternatively, you can upload files directly to our storage system (AWS S3 bucket) and create the transcription using the returned URL.

-<aside class="notice">

-  If you already have a URL to your file, jump to <a href="/#create-a-new-transcription">create a transcription</a>.
-If you don't, continue reading to learn how to upload to our servers.

-</aside>

 To upload files to our AWS S3 bucket, you must first request a signed URL using the endpoints below.